-Banking, especially private banking, is Liechtenstein's flagship financial service, although its trust regime, modelled on common law precedents, is unique among civil law jurisdictions, and is widely used.
-The variety and great flexibility of the corporate forms available in Liechtenstein, coupled with excellent tax-saving possibilities, has encouraged an inflow of holding and investment management companies.
+Banking, especially private banking, is Liechtenstein's flagship financial service, although its trust regime, distinctive as it is modelled on common law precedents, is widely used.
+The variety and great flexibility of corporate forms available in Liechtenstein, coupled with excellent tax-saving possibilities, has encouraged an inflow of holding and investment management companies.
 See Offshore Legal and Tax Regimes for details.

-A Law on Asset Management (Asset Management Act, AMA) entered into force on 1 January 2006.
-This Act lays the foundation for asset management companies as new, internationally recognized financial intermediaries.
-The Financial Markets Authority supervises implementation of the Asset Management Act and related ordinances as well as compliance with regulations.
+The Asset Management Act (AMA) entered into force on 1 January 2006.
+This Act laid the foundation for asset management companies as new, internationally recognized financial intermediaries.
+The Financial Markets Authority supervises implementation of the AMA and related ordinances as well as compliance with regulations.